compomics/ThermoRawFileParser/README.md

   -z, --noZlibCompression    Don't use zlib compression for the m/z ratios and
                                intensities.
 By default zlib compression is
                                enabled.
-  -a, --allDetectors         Extract additonal detector data: UV/PDA etc -l, --logging=VALUE        Optional logging level: 0 for silent, 1 for
+  -a, --allDetectors         Extract additional detector data: UV/PDA etc -l, --logging=VALUE        Optional logging level: 0 for silent, 1 for
                                verbose.
   -e, --ignoreInstrumentErrors